Vadoniy/otus-kotlin-basic-2022-09/README.md

 - Write the class, that describes fractional numbers (for example 1/2, 3/5 etc).
 Implement addition and subtraction methods of objects.

+HomeTask 8:

+- There is a UML diagram with text explanation.
+Implement its structure preserving inheritance, nesting and abstractness.
+  It should be noted that some entities should be interfaces and some - abstract classes.
+Logic in methods should not be implemented, it is enough to make them compiled